 The Center for Honeybee Research is “a grassroots, educational, research organization founded to collect objective data in an open-sourced, non-proprietary platform for the benefit of researchers, beekeepers, and policy makers — to ensure the survival of the honeybee”(1).
 It’s a charitable organisation and driven largely by the work of volunteers with passion for beekeeping and the wellbeing of bees.

 The Center explains that their focus on survival of the honey bee “is necessary because honeybee colonies are failing to survive winter as never before in their 50 million-year history.”
 The Center is dedicated to “taking the lead in systematically collecting scientific data to give us answers to the pressing issues plaguing the honeybee”

 We admire the grassroots nature of this organisation, its research focus, and its generosity in doing what it does for the good of the world.
 They hold a philosophy that we would like to be associated with, albeit through their honey tasting contest.

 So it was that we entered this honey contest with our range of honeys from Te Urewera, our homeland forests at the heart of the North Island of New Zealand.
-For the 2021 contest, entries had to be submitted by the end of December 2020, so we sent our entries off to Asheville USA late last year, and then we waited for results that were not due until June 2021.
+For the 2021 contest, entries had to be submitted by the end of December 2020, so we sent our entries off to Asheville USA late in 2020 and then we waited for results that were not due until June 2021.

 Since inception, the contest has grown to involve hundreds of entries from countries all over the world.
 The exact number of entries is not public information, but I estimate over 600 entries for the contest this year, and each year the number of entries is growing.
 In past years, the majority of entries would come from the USA, but in 2021, other countries of the world accounted for more than half of all entries.